ivelum/landing/content/blog/you-might-not-need-staging/index.md

 Despite its simplicity, it's a powerful and flexible tool that allows us to test things in production in numerous different ways.
 We can keep the original program behavior for most users and at the same time, test how new behavior works.
-Let’s see some practical examples.
+Let's see some practical examples.

 ## Example 1: Emulating staging